You are viewing documentation for a Red Hat OpenShift Service Mesh release that is no longer supported.

 The Kiali observability console is only supported on the two most recent releases of the Chrome, Edge, Firefox, or Safari browsers.

-Red Hat OpenShift Service Mesh requires the following four Operators:
+Red Hat OpenShift Service Mesh requires the following Operators:

-Kiali - Provides observability for your service mesh.
-Allows you to view configurations, monitor traffic, and analyze traces in a single console.
+Kiali Operator provided by Red Hat - Provides observability for your service mesh.
+You can view configurations, monitor traffic, and analyze traces in a single console.
 It is based on the open source Kiali project.

 Red Hat OpenShift Service Mesh - Allows you to connect, secure, control, and observe the microservices that comprise your applications.
 The Service Mesh Operator defines and monitors the